anna-halamaizer/practicum-projects/README.md

 ## Final project: Product range analysis

-**Goal:** A large retail chain have recently acquired a small local store.
+**Goal:** A large retail chain has recently acquired a small local store.
 It wants to keep it as business, but improve the efficiency of sales.
 The project’s main business goal is to study the assortment of the store :
-• what does the store sell and how it's sold
+* what does the store sell and how it's sold
-• what are popular items?
+* what are popular items?
 What are items are not popular?
-• what items generate the biggest revenue?
+* what items generate the biggest revenue?
 What items are sold together and etc.

 Based on our research as a team we need to make recommendations to the head managers on how to change/improve product range.

-**Work done:** Preprocessed and explored data, categorised data using lemmatization, categorized item data: by price, by key words (using lemmatization), by recency, frequency and monetary value of sales, studied and describe items categories, tested statistical hypothese, developed recomendations, prepared dashboards, prepared presentation
+**Work done:** Preprocessed and explored data, categorized data using lemmatization, categorized item data: by price, by key words (using lemmatization), by recency, frequency and monetary value of sales, studied and describe items categories, tested statistical hypothesis, developed recommendations, prepared dashboards, prepared presentation

 **Skills and knowledge:**
 - [x] data preprocessing, EDA